pandrikopoul/EEG-MFTNet/README.md

 # EEEG-MFTNet: An Enhanced EEGNet Architecture with Multi-Scale Temporal Convolutions and Transformer Fusion for Cross-Session Motor Imagery Decoding
-This project presents EEG-MFTNet, a novel deep learning model based on the EEGNet architecture, enhanced with multi-scale temporal convolutions and a Transformer encoder stream.
+This paper presents EEG-MFTNet, a novel deep learning model based on the EEGNet architecture, enhanced with multi-scale temporal convolutions and a Transformer encoder stream.
 These components are designed to capture both short and long- range temporal dependencies in EEG signals.
 The model is evaluated on the SHU dataset